alexsheets/AleStock/README.md

 --> Simfin API written in Python and fully tested.
 Deployed using PythonNET which can run Python code within .NET projects.
 Requests use urllib package.

---> Chat built using C# SignalR package
+--> Chat built using C# SignalR package.
+Currently allows for general messaging, private messaging, and group messaging.